Meet the Artists

 Andras Bality

 “I think of painting as filling an empty space, putting something where there was not anything before.
-I want that something to be beautiful, evocative of something more than the sum of its parts.”
+I want that something to be beautiful, evocative of something more than the sum of its parts.
+Somehow it should help the viewer feel good, positive.”

 Greg Barnes